Parliament of Lebanon: Political parties

 Numerous political parties exist in Lebanon.
-Many parties are little more than ad hoc electoral lists, formed by negotiation among influential local figures representing the various confessional communities; these lists usually function only for the purpose of the election, and do not form identifiable groupings in the parliament subsequently.
+Many parties are little more than ad hoc electoral lists, formed by negotiation among influential local figures representing the various confessional communities; these lists usually function only for the election, and do not form identifiable groupings in the parliament subsequently.
 Other parties are personality-based, often comprising followers of a present or past political leader or warlord.
 Few parties are based, in practice, on any particular ideology, although in theory most claim to be.

-No single party has ever won more than 12.5 percent of the total number of seats in the Parliament, and until 2005 no coalition ever won more than a third of the total.
+No single party has ever won more than 12.5 percent of the total number of seats in the Parliament, and until 2005, no coalition ever won more than a third of the total.
 The general election held in 2005, however, resulted in a clear majority (72 seats out of 128) being won by the alliance led by Saad Hariri (son of murdered former Prime Minister Rafik Hariri); half of these were held by Hariri's own Future Movement.